 There is no one-size-fits-all answer to that question.
 Bipolar disorder is a complex condition that affects everyone differently.
 However, there are some common traits shared among people with bipolar.
-If we focus on those, we can hone in tactics to help a loved one overcome their symptoms.
+If we focus on those, we can hone tactics to help a loved one overcome their symptoms.

-What Helps a Bipolar Person’s Manic Episode
+What Helps a Bipolar Person’s Manic Episode?

-However, there are ways to help ease a person’s mania while they’re in a manic episode.
+However, there are ways to help ease a person’s mania while they’re in a episode.
 Some things to consider include:

 - Avoid talking down to your loved one and using combative words